Kenilworth Road: Away fan ban

 On 13 March 1985, Millwall visited Kenilworth Road for an FA Cup sixth round match.
 After only 14 minutes the match was halted as the visiting fans began to riot.
 The referee took both teams off for 25 minutes, before bringing them back on to complete the match.
 Following the final whistle, and a 1–0 victory for Luton, another pitch invasion and subsequent riot by away supporters caused noticeable damage to the ground and the surrounding area.
 Many of those arrested turned out to be supporters of teams other than Millwall.
 The club's chairman, David Evans, reacted by imposing a ban on all away supporters from Kenilworth Road from the start of the 1986–87 season as well as introducing a scheme that would require even home supporters to carry membership cards to be admitted to matches.
 The Football League insisted that Luton relax the ban for League Cup matches, but when Evans refused to allow Cardiff City fans to visit Kenilworth Road for their second round tie, the club were thrown out of the competition.
 The ban continued for four seasons, with exceptions for cup matches, before Luton Town repealed the ban before the 1990–91 season.

 Ownership

 The ground was first constructed in 1905, soon before the club moved in.
 The club rented the ground until 1933, when newly appointed chairman Charles Jeyes organised the purchase of the stadium.
 The club retained ownership of the ground until February 1989, when the freehold was sold to Luton Borough Council for £3.25 million.
 The club was granted a seven-year lease at peppercorn rent for its continued use.
-This arrangement has been extended several times, and as of 2015 is due to end in 2028.
+This arrangement has been extended several times, and is due to end in 2028 when the club moves to their new stadium at Power Court.